 With The Green Knight, the Texan filmmaker behind Pete’s Dragon, A Ghost Story, The Old Man and the Gun and a forthcoming live-action adaptation of J.M.
 Barrie’s Peter Pan delivered one of this year’s best Yuletide films.
 When the titular Green Knight arrives at Camelot bearing a bough of holly, and a rudderless Sir Gawain (Dev Patel) volunteers for his “friendly Christmas game”, it sets off six nights of psychedelic and psychological meandering in the lead-up to the next Christmas.

 It also set off a wave of Letterboxd reviews working to unpack the many symbols and signposts along Gawain’s journey.
 Being a film lover and list maker himself (we have talked to the Letterboxd holdout before about his secret movie spreadsheet), Lowery was happy to answer a curated series of questions that we collected from you, along with a few of our own.

-If you ever wanted to know which Twilight film is the best Twilight film, the three categories of Christmas movies, and how Lowery wrote the fox into the picture, it’s all here—and The Green Knight is now available on DVD and Blu-ray, as well as to rent or buy on demand.
+If you ever wanted to know which Twilight film is the best Twilight film, the three categories of Christmas movies, and how Lowery wrote the fox into the picture, it’s all here—and The Green Knight is now available on DVD and Blu-ray, as well as to rent or buy on demand (and, briefly from December 10, back in cinemas).
 Enjoy!

 We need to ask about Christmas, since you have made the year’s best Christmas film.
 In the 2,000 years since the birth of the baby Jesus, not many (if any) Christmas films have been set much earlier than in Victorian times.
 Tell us a bit about The Green Knight being a Christmas movie—with all the family messiness we come to expect at this time of year—and what you wanted Christmas to look like in this fantasy past.